fabri2605/socialcapFront/frontend/homepage/src/components/OurCredentials/OurCredentials.md

 Forget about likes or blue checks, that can be easily faked, boted or bought.

-Our protocol <b>strictly validates your claim with randomly selected anonymous true peers from your community</b>, and creates <b>an immutable proof of certification, valid forever (or as long as the credential should be valid)</b>.
+Our protocol *strictly validates your claim with randomly selected anonymous true peers from your community*, and creates *an immutable proof of certification, valid forever (or as long as the credential should be valid)*.

 # Improve governance and transparency